repozitory-com/nodeReactDashboard/README.md

 ## Introduction
-User Friendly Dashboard using NodeJS and ReactJS
+User Friendly Dashboard using NodeJS and ReactJS.
 This is demo dashboard built using NodeJS on server side and ReactJS on client side.
+For example - this dashboard displays the (*personal*) facebook page counts / impressions, github repos / watchers / forks using line graphs, text, list and many more.

 ## Demo